( ENSPIRE She Did That ) Meet the Hair and Makeup Artist Who Redefined Traditional Disney Princesses

 Thanks to Disney, we’re all familiar with fairytale princesses.
 Some notable princesses include Cinderella, Ariel, Snow White, Rapunzel, Jasmine, Aurora, and Belle.
 Yet, all these princesses have something in common.
 They’re all White.
 White princesses are overrepresented in the world of fairytales.
 While it is more than possible to relate to a character regardless of their skin color, to be a young child of a particular race that is never found within these tales can leave one feeling a certain way.
 It sends a message to this child that being a princess is not meant for them.
 That’s how many young Black girls felt growing up with Disney princesses.

-When The Princess and the Frog dropped in 2009, I was excited to finally witness Tatiana, the first-ever Black Disney princess.
-My excitement was short-lived, however, as Tatiana spent most of the movie as a frog than as a princess.
+When The Princess and the Frog dropped in 2009, I was excited to finally witness Tiana, the first-ever Black Disney princess.
+My excitement was short-lived, however, as Tiana spent most of the movie as a frog than as a princess.
 The title and cover were both misleading, sending out the false pretense that this film would give me Ratatouille vibes (Remy got to be and do what the film advertises), which is why young Black girls—and Black women—needed someone more reliable to step up to the plate to give us the princesses we’ve been waiting for.

 LaChanda Gatson is a pioneering film and editorial hair and makeup artist.
 She has a distinct creative talent for creating impressive designs and transformations.
 “I’ve exclusively freelanced in the industry for seven years.
 I’ve been a licensed and active hairstylist for 25+ years,” she said.